 What are the best side dishes for BBQ that are easy to make?

-- Store-bought potato chips with a homemade dip: A bag of quality kettle chips paired with a simple French onion dip made from sour cream and dried onion soup mix is a foolproof crowd-pleaser.
+- Store-bought potato chips with a homemade dip: A bag of quality kettle chips paired with a simple French onion dip made from sour cream & dried onion soup mix is a foolproof crowd-pleaser.

 How do you choose the best side dishes for BBQ to complement different meats?